 - Preheat oven to 350 degrees and line a baking sheet pan with parchment paper or lightly grease with oil.

 - In a large bowl, add pumpkin puree, egg, oil, maple syrup, coconut sugar, and vanilla.
 Whisk to combine.

 - Whisk in pumpkin pie spice, baking powder, and salt.
 Add flour then stir with a spoon or rubber spatula until just combined.
 The batter will not be thick.
 It's more like a muffin batter than a thick cookie dough.
-Scoop 2 to 3 tablespoons of dough onto your prepared baking sheet, spaced at least 1 inch apart.
+Scoop 2 to 3 tablespoons of batter onto your prepared baking sheet, spaced at least 1 inch apart.
 I like to use a small ice cream/cookie scoop.

 - Bake until puffed and cooked through, 10 to 12 minutes.
 Cool for 5 minutes on the baking pan then transfer cookies to a cooling rack.
 Once cool, drizzle with glaze if using.
 Glazed cookies are best eaten that day or stored uncovered for a day or so.
 Unglazed cookies can be covered and stored at room temp for 2 days, in the fridge for 5 days, or frozen for a month.

 - Stir powdered sugar, maple syrup, and 1 tsp milk in a bowl.
 If the glaze is too thick to drizzle, add a little bit more milk at a time.
 If you accidentally add too much milk, stir in a little powdered sugar until you get the right consistency.
 You want the glaze to drizzle off of a spoon but not be so thin that it won't stick to the cookie.

 For grain-free version: substitute wheat flour with 1 cup almond flour and 1/2 cup cassava flour.

 Save to Pinterest!

 Other healthier desserts: